- Frequently Asked Questions…

 Congratulations!
-You should log into the Self Service Center, complete your enrollment forms, and submit your payment.
+You should log into the application portal, complete your enrollment forms, and submit your payment.
 Your acceptance email will also provide directions and a link for you to access your portal.

 Failure to complete your enrollment forms and submit your payment by the specified date will result in your spot being released to another qualified candidate.